-HBV is the 2nd most common cause of acute viral hepatitis.
-Prior unrecognized infection is common but is much less widespread than that with hepatitis A virus.
-In the US, about 3000 cases of acute hepatitis B infection are reported annually—a decrease from the 25,000 annual cases reported before use of hepatitis B vaccine became widespread.
-However, because many cases are not recognized or not reported, the Centers for Disease Control and Prevention (CDC) estimates that the actual number of new infections is close to 20,000 annually (see CDC Hepatitis B FAQs).
+HBV is the 2nd most common cause of acute viral hepatitis after hepatitis A. Prior unrecognized infection is common but is much less widespread than that with hepatitis A virus.
+In the US, 3322 cases of acute hepatitis B infection were reported in 2018—a decrease from the 25,000 annual cases reported before use of hepatitis B vaccine became widespread.
+However, because many cases are not recognized or not reported, the Centers for Disease Control and Prevention (CDC) estimates that the actual number of new infections was about 21,600 in 2018 (1).

 HBV, for unknown reasons, is sometimes associated with several primarily extrahepatic disorders, including polyarteritis nodosa, other connective tissue diseases, membranous glomerulonephritis, and essential mixed cryoglobulinemia.
 The pathogenic role of HBV in these disorders is unclear, but autoimmune mechanisms are suggested.

 HBV is often transmitted parenterally, typically by contaminated blood or blood products.
 Routine screening of donor blood for hepatitis B surface antigen (HBsAg) has nearly eliminated the previously common posttransfusion transmission, but transmission through needles shared by drug users remains common.
 Risk of HBV is increased for patients on dialysis and in oncology units, and for hospital personnel in contact with blood.